ctb/titus-blog/src/on-code-review-of-scientific-code.rst

    to me -- I'm not the biggest fan of the way we do peer review, but peer review writ large has its place.

-   My Twitter comment on this was that the blog post was basically arguing that reviewers are occasionally obstreporous jerks (nolo contendere) and maybe they should be nicer.
+   My Twitter comment on this was that Jeff's blog post was basically arguing that reviewers are occasionally obstreporous jerks (nolo contendere) and maybe they should be nicer.
 Yep, but largely irrelevant to code release!